2005:

 1975:

 Actor and singer Drew Sarich is born in St. Louis, Missouri.
-In 1999, Sarich will move to Berlin, Germany to star as Quasimodo in Disney's stage musical Der Glöckner von Notre Dame (for over 580 performances).
+In 1999, Sarich moved to Berlin, Germany to star as Quasimodo in Disney's stage musical Der Glöckner von Notre Dame (for over 580 performances).

 AUGUST 24